-Molina (2015) describes a technophobe as ‘someone who rarely adopts new technologies’, whereas a technophile is ‘someone who makes the most of the technology efficiencies… and is active on social media’.
+Molina (2015) describes a technophobe as someone who rarely adopts new technologies, whereas a technophile is someone who makes the most of the technology efficiencies and is active on social media.
 Essentially, there are those who adopt technology and those who ignore it, although there may be underlying reasons why this is.

-Upon synthesising the literature, I found that other ‘Education Technologists’ or those with involvement in ‘EdTech’ had similar experiences to my own.
+Upon synthesising the literature, I found that other ‘Education Technologists’ or those with involvement in ‘EdTech’ have similar experiences to my own.
 A high volume of papers reference professional development as a challenge that exists in using and understanding technology in teaching.
 Trowler (2008) argues that there are a complex range of personal, social and professional factors that influence pedagogy with technology in education.
-CPD must be transformative and consider these factors as illustrated in Ingleby, Wilford & Hedges (2018), additionally, as a researcher I must be able comprehend those with opposing digital identities.
+CPD must be transformative and consider these factors as illustrated in Ingleby, Wilford & Hedges (2019), and additionally, as a researcher I must be able comprehend those with opposing digital identities.

 ‘The speed of technological innovation and industry is moving faster than higher education’s ability to adapt.
 How can we expect students to be effective and successful employees when we’re using outdated models to prepare them?’